durden/svbtle_subscriber/README.md

 - Error handling (too big of file, not xml file, unparseable, etc.)
 - Add subscribe link to missing
 - Add debug mode for running web locally with sqlite or no db at all.
+- Remove file upload and just let user login and hit the url